Career Timeline of James Franklin (American football coach): Major Achievements and Milestones

 December 2010: Accepts Head Coach Position at Vanderbilt

-In December 2010, shortly before the firing of coach Ralph Friedgen, James Franklin accepted the head coach position at Vanderbilt University.
+In December 2010, shortly before then coach Ralph Friedgen was fired, James Franklin accepted the head coach position at Vanderbilt.

 2010: Hired as Head Coach at Vanderbilt

-In 2010, James Franklin was hired as the head coach at Vanderbilt University, becoming the first African American head coach of a major sport at the university and the third African American head football coach in the Southeastern Conference.
+In 2010, James Franklin was hired as the head coach at Vanderbilt, becoming the first African American to be head coach of a major sport at Vanderbilt.
+Vanderbilt announced Franklin had been hired as head coach on December 17.

-In 2011, James Franklin finished his first regular season as Vanderbilt's head coach with a 6-6 record.
-The team was invited to the Liberty Bowl where they were defeated by Cincinnati 31–24 to finish the season 6–7.
+In 2011, James Franklin finished the regular season with an overall record of 6–6 and a mark of 2–6 in conference play at Vanderbilt.
+They were defeated by Cincinnati 31–24 in the Liberty Bowl to finish the season 6–7.

-The 2012 Vanderbilt team under James Franklin achieved numerous milestones, including the longest road winning streak since 1950, the longest win streak since 1948, and the most times scoring 40 or more points since 1915.
-Zac Stacy also became the first Vandy player to rush for over 3,000 yards in his career, and the team beat Ole Miss in consecutive years for the first time since 1949 to 1951.
+The 2012 Vanderbilt team achieved numerous milestones including: the longest road winning streak (4) since 1950, longest win streak (7) since 1948, most times scoring 40 (5) or more points since 1915, first Vandy player Zac Stacy to rush for over 3,000 yards in career, and first time since 1949 to 1951 that Vanderbilt beat rival Ole Miss in consecutive years.

-January 11, 2014: Appointment as Head Football Coach at Penn State
+January 11, 2014: Appointed Head Football Coach at Penn State

-On January 11, 2014, James Franklin was announced as the new head football coach of the Penn State Nittany Lions.
+On January 11, 2014, James Franklin was appointed as the head football coach of the Penn State Nittany Lions.

-Since 2014, James Franklin has spoken at every THON, and the Franklin family has generously supported THON through annual gifts.
+Since 2014, James Franklin has spoken at every THON event, and the Franklin family has consistently supported THON through donations, including a $10,000 gift in honor of football players Charlie Shuman and Nick Scott.

-2016: Big Ten East Division Win and Dave McClain Coach of the Year Award
+2016: Named Dave McClain Coach of the Year

 On August 18, 2017, Penn State announced that James Franklin signed a six-year contract extension worth $5.738 million a year, including retention bonuses.

-In 2017, James Franklin led the Nittany Lions to an 11-2 season, ending with a victory over the Washington Huskies in the 2017 Fiesta Bowl.
-Penn State finished the season ranked #8 in both the AP and Coaches Poll.
+In 2017, James Franklin led the Nittany Lions to another 10–2 regular season, ending the season by defeating the Washington Huskies in the 2017 Fiesta Bowl.
+Penn State finished the season 11–2, ranked #8 in both the AP and Coaches Poll.

-At the end of the 2019 regular season, Penn State announced that the board of trustees had unanimously approved an extension of James Franklin's contract, amidst rumored interest from other programs.
+At the end of the 2019 regular season, Penn State announced that the board of trustees had confirmed unanimous approval of an extension of James Franklin contract after rumored interest from several other programs.

-In 2019, James Franklin led the Nittany Lions to an 11-2 season.
-They won the 2019 Cotton Bowl Classic against the Memphis Tigers and finished the season ranked #9 in both the AP Poll and Coaches Poll.
+In 2019, the Nittany Lions finished the season 11–2 and defeated the Memphis Tigers in the 2019 Cotton Bowl Classic 53–39.
+Penn State finished the 2019 season ranked #9 in both the AP Poll and Coaches Poll.